Dina Powell: Possibilities of returning

 In October 2018, following the sudden resignation of Nikki Haley as U.S. Ambassador to the United Nations, Powell was reported to be one of the leading candidates to replace her.
 Indeed, the President said so explicitly, that she was under consideration among others.
 The possibility of appointing Powell faced significant opposition from some within the Administration, including Bolton.
-Some of the arguments against her revolved around her globalist orientations, with the allegation that she was not fully aligned with the chief executive's "America First" approach.
+Some of the arguments against her revolved around her globalist orientations, with the allegation that she was not fully aligned with the president's "America First" approach.
 Also, Powell was reportedly leery of going through a likely contentious confirmation hearing before the United States Senate.
 Ultimately, Powell announced to friends the time was not right for her family or Goldman Sachs, and by October 11 she told the White House that she was withdrawing from consideration.

 However, after picked Heather Nauert withdrew from consideration in February 2019 due to nanny issues, Powell's name once again emerged as a possible choice for the position.
 One report had her as one of the two leading candidates.
 However Kelly Knight Craft was chosen and it was unclear if Powell was ever interested or in serious consideration.

 Also around this time, Powell was also considered to become the first female president of the World Bank.
 She was also under consideration for White House Chief of Staff.

 Harvard Kennedy School fellow

-On February 12, 2018 it was announced that Powell would be joining the Belfer Center for Science and International Affairs within the bounds of the Harvard Kennedy School.
+On February 12, 2018, it was announced that Powell would be joining the Belfer Center for Science and International Affairs within the bounds of the Harvard Kennedy School.
 Her mission would be to teach diplomacy and ideas and practices of foreign affairs, and her capacity would be that of a non-residential senior fellow.

 Return to Goldman Sachs

 Later in February 2018 it was announced that Powell would return to Goldman Sachs.
-The position would be on the firm's Management Committee.
+The position would be on the firm's management committee.

 In the following years she was made Goldman’s global head of sustainability and inclusive growth.
 She was also made head of the firm's Sovereign Fund, a role that per the firm involves her being "responsible for helping build and enhance the firm’s relationships with global sovereign clients."
+She played a key part in Goldman Sachs' role for the massive 2019 initial public offering of Saudi Aramco.
+The Wall Street Journal wrote that "Dina Powell McCormick has been a critical link between Goldman Sachs and sovereign-wealth funds, particularly those in the Middle East."

+Powell departed Goldman Sachs in May 2023 to join BDT & MSD Partners, a merchant bank.
+She became partner there.
+Her title was of vice chairman and president of global client services.

+In 2023, Powell was elected to ExxonMobil's board of directors.

 Second marriage and role in husband's career

-By 2017, Dina and Richard Powell were no longer married.
+Dina and Richard Powell divorced in 2017.

-Instead, by 2018 Powell was engaged to financier and former government official David McCormick.
+By 2018, Powell was engaged to financier and former government official Dave McCormick.
 In 2019, she and McCormick were married.
-She subsequently went by the name, sometimes, of Dina Powell McCormick.
-At that time David McCormick was under consideration for U.S. Secretary of Defense.
-He did not get that position.
+At times, Powell subsequently went by the name Dina Powell McCormick.